top of page

 I'm //vanessa.

-Executive Director, UCLA Center on Race and Digital Justice
+Executive Director, Center on Race & Digital Justice (CRDJ)

 Chief of Staff to Dr. Safiya Umoja Noble

-//vanessa (she_her) is Chief of Staff to author, scholar, and non profit founder Dr. Safiya Noble.
-She is Executive Director of the UCLA Center on Race and Digital Justice; an effort that focuses on deep and lasting public impact that foregrounds accountability and repair from extant and emerging digital harms.
+//vanessa (she_her) is Chief of Staff to public scholar, and culture maker Dr. Safiya Umoja Noble.
+She is Executive Director of the Center on Race & Digital Justice; an effort that focuses on deep and lasting public impact that foregrounds accountability and repair from extant and emerging digital harms.

-The UCLA Center on Race and Digital Justice, led by Dr. Safiya Noble, is informing legislation, building strong networks of coordinated work, collaborating with grassroots organizers, conducting academic and legal research, curating public lectures, and supporting new thinkers and leaders.
+The Center on Race & Digital Justice, founded by Dr. Safiya Noble, informs legislation, builds strong networks of coordinated work, collaborates with grassroots organizers, conducts academic and legal research, curates public lectures, and supports / amplifies new and existing thinkers and leaders.

 //vanessa is the former Executive Director of the UCLA Center for Critical Internet Inquiry (C2i2) a critical internet studies community committed racial, social, and economic via a mix of research, culture, and policy; where she also oversaw the Minderoo Initiative on Technology and Power. //vanessa brings 20 years of project, program, and strategy experience working with non profits, higher education institutions, and social entrepreneurs.
 She takes an approach to work that is rooted in critical inquiry, anti-racism, collaboration, and trust.